 What type of implant should I choose?

 There are many implant choices available.
-You have the opportunity to choose between textured or round, silicone or saline, high or moderate profile, and a range of sizes.
+You have the opportunity to choose between silicone or saline, high or moderate or low profile, and a range of sizes.
+Dr. Nicole only uses smooth round implants.
 Your surgeon will recommend the best implant for you based on your physical anatomy and desires for the procedure.

 Where are the incisions made?